Guide to Protective Face Mask Skin Care

 Happy to help halt the spread of COVID-19 by wearing a protective face mask, but troubled by the potential impact on your skin?
 You’re not alone.
 Dermatologists across the world are seeing an increase in mask-related skin concerns – from ‘maskne’ to redness and general discomfort.

 These unwanted side effects are not always inevitable, however, and there ARE some simple steps you can take to care for your skin while wearing a face mask.
 So, whether you’re suffering from acne or experiencing rashes or chafing, read on.
 Our skin-saving guide for face mask wear has you covered.

 If you’re experiencing any irritation, it’s often best to go back to skincare basics.
 This means limiting or eliminating your use of any potentially sensitising ingredients, such as fragrances and essential oils.
 Harsh exfoliants and scrubs should also be avoided as your skin is already subject to increased friction from your face covering or mask.
 If using chemical exfoliants, you may wish to decrease usage frequency.

-2. Skip the makeup
+2. Skip the makeup and use a serum

 3. Wash your face (and mask) when you get home

 Make mask off, face off your mantra.
 While disposable face masks should be discarded, reusable cloth masks should be washed after each wear.
 It’s a good idea to have a few masks on rotation to make sure you always have a clean, dry face mask available to wear.

 As soon as you’ve removed your mask, cleanse your face.
 As aggressive or too-frequent cleansing can strip the skin of moisture and weaken its barrier, stick with a gentle, minimalist cleanser like Toleriane Caring Wash twice daily and use tepid water.